-With its complete focus on its 2 core activities, AXA Bank Belgium takes a very conservative stance on risk matters:
+With a clear focus on 2 core activities, AXA Bank Belgium (ABB) takes a very conservative stance on risk matters:

 (a) Retail banking in Belgium, transforming deposits into loans to retail customers and SME’s;

 (b) Low-risk financial services to AXA Group, consisting mainly of repo and derivative intermediation on a back-to-back basis.

 In 2016, AXA Bank Belgium has successfully finalized the sale transaction of its Hungarian business.
 This transaction is the final step to reposition AXA Bank as a retail bank exclusively present on the Belgian market and operating jointly with AXA insurance in Belgium.

 On top of this conservative business model by design, ABB further safeguards the interests of its clients, shareholders and markets through prudent risk management policies:

 - Its wholesale credit exposures are restricted to first class issuers and counterparties within a tight limit framework;

 - Its retail credit portfolio, which mainly consists of mortgage loans, shows a very low risk profile;